05 Jun The Heart of the Blues The Mississippi Delta Speaks to Music Lovers Everywhere

 Johnnie Billington, 60, shrugs.
 With his graying hair and severe demeanor, dressed in a powder-blue suit and wearing a tie, even in the brutal midday sun, Mr. Johnnie, as he is called by people here, looks more like a school principal than a blues musician.
 He is both, sort of.

 A mechanic by training and blues player by right, Mr. Johnnie, returned home from Chicago 18 years ago, “found no one was playing blues” and, without really planning to, became a one-man blues school.
 By now, a generation of Delta players has passed through his group.
-J.B. and the Midnighters currently features a 14-year-old keyboardist, an 11-year-old bass player and a 12-year-old drummer.
+J.B. and the Midnighters currently feature a 14-year-old keyboardist, an 11-year-old bass player, and a 12-year-old drummer.

 “Everybody has the blues some time,” Billington says with a rasp.
 “People just didn’t realize it.
 Now, the blues got popular all over the world because (people) listened to the singing and the lyrics and realized these people said it before.
 It might have been a hundred years ago, but it still applies today.”

-Headstone of Charley Patton’s grave.
-“The voice of the Delta”
+Headstone of Charley Patton, “The voice of the Delta.”
+Photo by Jeffery Salter

 Commercial recordings of the blues began to appear in the 1920s — Mamie Smith’s Crazy Blues is often cited as the first example — and flourished in “race records” marketed to black audiences.
 In the 1940s, folklorists John Work and Alan Lomax documented bluesmen such as Son House and Muddy Waters; those field recordings sparked an intellectual appreciation among a new, broader audience.
 Since then, the blues seem to be rediscovered periodically.